 Q: What are your proudest moments, personally and professionally?

-Favorite time of year or event at Gulliver: After this year, anything that involves us being outside and enjoying our beautiful campus.
+Favorite time of year or event at Gulliver: Anything that involves us being outside and enjoying our beautiful campus.

-The last book you read: Finishing the Beverly Tatum book, Why Are All The Black Kids Sitting Together in the Cafeteria?
+One of the last books you read: The Beverly Tatum book, Why Are All The Black Kids Sitting Together in the Cafeteria?